 [417]4.3.4 DNA sequence editing and quality control for DNA barcoding data

 [418]The DNA sequencing of PCR products should be carried out using each PCR primer to generate two DNA sequence reads in alternate directions.
 In addition to the output of base sequence data reported as text, the chromatogram and Phred scores used to determine base calls should also be examined during the editing process and stored with records.
 The two sequences should be aligned to create a consensus sequence and then visually examined to identify conflicting information.
-Chromatograms should be edited to resolve conflicting signals using visual examination.
+Chromatograms should be edited to resolve conflicting signals.
 Sites that are not corroborated by data in both sequences because of differences in lengths should be removed or assigned as an ambiguous base (i.e., N = A, C, T or G).
 If multiple peaks are observed at a nucleotide site in both the forward-primed and reverse-primed sequences, then the site should be assigned as an ambiguous base (i.e., N) in the consensus sequence.
 If conflict is the result of ambiguity at a site because of two sequences and each has a high Phred score (>30), then the site should be assigned as an ambiguous base (i.e., N).
 Diagnosis should only be performed on edited sequences having less than 0.5% ambiguous bases.
 The final sequence length of the query sequence should be at least 500 bp in length for data interpretation.
 Additional information on data-editing processes is available in EPPO (2016).

 [419]Once a consensus sequence has been generated, the data should be queried against records of the International Nucleotide Sequence Database Collaboration, which comprises the DNA DataBank of Japan, the European Nucleotide Archive, and GenBank at the National Center for Biotechnology Information (NCBI).
 The query can be performed using the default setting for blastn searches in the Basic Local Alignment Search Tool (BLAST) of NCBI: https://blast.ncbi.nlm.nih.gov/Blast.cgi.
 The best sequence match between the query consensus and the database (i.e., the match with the highest Max Score) should be a species in the genus Ceratitis.
 If the query is a best match to a Ceratitis record, then the consensus sequence is appropriate for further DNA barcode comparison and interpretation in the protocol (sections 4.3.5.1, 4.3.6.1, and 4.3.7.1).
 If the query is not a best match to a Ceratitis record, then the consensus sequence is not appropriate for further DNA barcode comparison because it could be a contaminant, a pseudogene, a Ceratitis species not previously reported, or a species outside the scope of the protocol.

-[420]DNA barcode analysis should be performed using copies of the COI gene that are orthologous.
-Paralogous copies of COI and other mitochondrial genes have been reported for Ceratitis species, including C. capitata and C. cosyra (Barr et al., 2006, 2012).
-Evidence of pseudogenes in a specimen or the presence of multiple, paralogous COI copies in a specimen can make it more difficult to interpret results (Blacket, Semeraro and Malipatil, 2012).
-It is possible for paralogous copies of a mitochondrial gene to be preferentially amplified instead of the orthologous copy during PCR (Barr et al., 2006, Barr and McPheron 2006).
-Virgilio et al. (2012) included a record for C. capitata (DQ011888) that is inconsistent with estimated intraspecific variation for the species and is possibly a misidentified specimen or a paralogous copy of the COI gene.
+[420]